Overview of Competition

 1100 points Total Potential Score

-Once received, all entries will be checked and assessed, and a short-list of up to thirty projects will be drawn up.
+Once received, all entries will be checked and assessed, and a long-list of up to thirty projects will be drawn up.

 When this list has been compiled, successful entrants will be informed, and the list will be published on slant.eu